Overview of Safety, Health & Welfare at Work (Construction) Regulations 2013

 What's covered?

-• Safety, Health and Welfare (Construction) Regulations 2013
+• Overview of the Safety, Health and Welfare (Construction) Regulations 2013

-• The Safety and Health Plan and the Safety File
+• Introduction to the Safety and Health Plan and the Safety File

 Who should participate?